kevinbuckley/choose-your-hero/readme.md

     │   ├── main-simulator.ts
 ```

-Generator: Used to generate the new game file and assets daily.
+Used to generate the new game file and assets daily.
 Here's the process:

 Step 1: Given a theme, use OpenAI to generate the game_file.json, including all heroes, health, and attack power

-Step 2: Then run a simulation of the game 100 times to determine if it's a fair and fun game for people to play.
+Step 2: Run a simulation of the game 100 times to determine if it's a fair and fun game for people to play.
 If not, go back to step 1.

 Step 3: Use OpenAI to generate the card images for each hero.

 ---

+## Web

+### 📂 Repository Structure
 ```sh
 └── choose-your-hero/
     └── web/